Luis Robert Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.
+- The Marlins pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins' 4.19 team ERA ranks 15th among all league pitching staffs.
+- The Marlins have a 4.14 team ERA that ranks 15th among all league pitching staffs.

-- Marlins pitchers combine to surrender 66 home runs (one per game), the 10th-fewest in baseball.
+- Marlins pitchers combine to give up the ninth-fewest home runs in baseball (67 total, one per game).

-- The right-hander's most recent appearance came on Sunday against the Oakland Athletics, when he threw seven innings, surrendering five earned runs while allowing six hits.
+- The lefty's most recent appearance was on Monday against the Kansas City Royals, when he threw five innings, surrendering four earned runs while allowing six hits.

+- The 25-year-old has put together a 4.47 ERA and 9.3 strikeouts per nine innings across 12 games this season, while allowing a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.